-In a fantasy world, all businesses would make their sales quotas from spontaneous, no-questions-asked impulse buys.
-But in reality, most customers, especially B2B clients, go through at least three stages of the buying cycle before they feel comfortable enough to make an informed purchase.
+In an ideal world, businesses would make their sales quotas from spontaneous, no-questions-asked impulse buys.
+In reality, most customers go through all three stages of the buyer’s journey before feeling comfortable enough to make an informed purchase.

-The buying cycle consists of the different stages customers go through leading up to their purchase.
+The buying cycle consists of the different stages customers undergo leading up to their purchase.
 Between their first introduction to your brand and the time of purchase, your potential customers’ needs and feelings fluctuate throughout their journeys.
-It’s the marketer’s job to make sure they continue to move through the buying cycle toward a comprehensive understanding of the value your business provides.
+It’s the marketer’s job to make sure they continue to move through the buyer’s journey toward a comprehensive understanding of the value your business provides.

 A content marketing strategy is one of the most effective ways to move potential customers through the buying cycle.
-But to do so successfully, it’s important to create a diverse body of content that appeals to customers in all three stages of the buying cycle: awareness, education and validation & purchase.
+But to do so successfully, it’s important to create a diverse body of content that appeals to customers in all three stages of the buyer’s journey: awareness, education and, finally, validation and purchase.

-This blog post will break down how to create content that leverages the buying cycle to drive profitable customer action.
+Let’s break down how to create content that leverages each stage of the buyer’s journey to drive profitable customer action:

-At the end of the Amazon article about cloud storage, you’re eased into the education stage by being presented with a few different options for next steps, including links to view webinars, case studies or a detailed overview of storage services.
-By reviewing these readily-available resources, you gain insight on how Amazon’s cloud storage services can accommodate your needs in comparison with other providers.
+At the end of the Amazon article about cloud storage, you’re eased into the education stage by being presented with a few different options for next steps, including links to view webinars, case studies and a whitepaper providing an overview of storage services.
+By reviewing these readily available resources, you gain insight on how Amazon’s cloud storage services can accommodate your needs in comparison with other providers.

-Once leads have spent a considerable amount of time in the education stage, they are likely ready to buy, but may still need a nudge to be compelled to make the purchase immediately from your business rather than later or from another provider.
-In this stage, provide content that will make the buyer feel good about his or her decision, such as moving testimonials, case studies, complementary product demonstrations or money-saving trial offers.
+Once leads have spent a considerable amount of time in the education stage, they are likely ready to buy, but may still need a nudge to be compelled to make the purchase immediately from your business, rather than at a later time or from another provider.
+In this stage, be sure to provide content that will make the buyer feel good about his or her decision, such as testimonials, case studies, product demos or trial offers.

 Returning to the Amazon Web Services example, say you’ve absorbed all of the site’s educational resources on cloud storage and you’re almost ready to buy.
 But since it’s a significant, meaningful purchase for your business, you want reassurance that you’re making the right decision before pulling the trigger.
-It’s important to you to that you understand the value of your purchase and that you feel like you’re getting a good deal.
-Under the “pricing” tab on Amazon Web Service’s website, you find information about payment options that can save you money depending on how much storage you want to purchase, a calculator that offers a realistic end-to-end comparison of your costs, and a free 12-month trial offer.
+You feel it’s important to understand the value of your purchase and to get a good deal.
+Under the “pricing” tab on the company’s website, you find information about payment options that can save you money depending on how much storage you want to purchase, a calculator that offers a realistic end-to-end comparison of your costs, and a free, 12-month trial offer.
 By providing these tools, Amazon Web Services strategically onboards customers who may be hesitant about the initial cost or commitment of cloud storage services.

 Content that’s mapped to nurture your target audience’s buyer journey is more likely to resonate and lift conversion rates.
-Unfortunately, 68 percent of B2B organizations haven’t even defined the stages in their sales funnels.
-To get ahead of competitors and close more leads, develop a plan around the unique shape of your industry’s sales funnel and be consistent with publishing unique new content.
+Unfortunately, 68% of B2B companies haven’t even defined the stages in their sales funnels.
+To get ahead of competitors and close more leads, develop a plan around the unique shape of your industry’s sales funnel and be consistent with publishing new content.